 Cold viruses try to enter the human body via the nose, but they usually get trapped in mucus there.
 Normally, the mucus is passed back into the body, swallowed, and the virus is neutralized by stomach acids.

 But when we inhale cold air, the nasal passage cools down.
-This slows the movement of mucus, and this means that the live rhinoviruses have more opportunities to break through the mucus barrier and into the body.
+This slows the movement of mucus, and this means that the live rhinoviruses have

 Studies have also found that cold viruses thrive in colder weather, because they are less able to survive at normal body temperature.